suryakantwalunj/C_plus_plus/notes.md

 > ### Forward references
 > Forward references enable perfect forwarding which means the ability to pass arguments by maintaining their value category.
+> Forwarding references allow a reference to bind to either an lvalue or rvalue depending on the type.
+Forwarding references follow the rules of reference collapsing:
+> - T& & becomes T&
+> - T& && becomes T&
+> - T&& & becomes T&
+> - T&& && becomes T&&